Calisthenics/Yoga

 Engage pelvic muscles (mula bandha) whenever possible, same muscles targeted by Kegel exercises.

 10+ pullups (palms facing away from body) on even days, 10+ chinups (palms facing towards body) on odd days.
 Neutral grip pullups (palms facing each other) also possible.
-For both pullups and chinups, hands about shoulder width apart, maintain hollow body posture, lean backwards slightly, to focus on back rather than lower chest muscles.
-One-arm inclined row is alternative to pullups/chinups when overhead horizontal support not available, such as when camping: wrap rope around support (such as tree), tie to stick with clove hitch, lean backwards, bend and straighten arm in rowing motion, repeat with other arm.
+For pullups, use open grip (thumb same side of bar as fingers), hands about or slightly wider than shoulder width, hollow body or arched back posture.
+For chinups, use closed grip (thumb opposite side of bar from fingers), hands about shoulder width, hollow body posture.
+For both pullups and chinups, lean backwards slightly, to focus on back rather than lower chest muscles, and lower slowly (eccentric muscle contraction) on last rep to maximize stimulus for muscle growth.
+One-arm inclined row is alternative to pullups/chinups when overhead hanging support not available, such as when camping: wrap rope around support (such as tree), tie to stick with clove hitch, lean backwards, bend and straighten arm in rowing motion, repeat with other arm.
 Use 6m mil-550 paracord as rope, doubled to 3m, fed through 1m of 1000d cordura tunnel to protect paracord from abrasion by support.
 Dynamic strength of single mil-550 paracord about 110 lbs (50 kg), hence dynamic strength of doubled paracord about 220 lbs (100 kg).
 If bar/support for pullups/rowing located elsewhere, perform exercises later in day, after remainder of routine.

-100 two-leg squat jumps on even days, 100 one-leg alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump, thus 50 reps per leg) on odd days.
+80 squat jumps on even days, 60 alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump, thus 25 reps per side) on odd days (for both even and odd days, exercise duration approximately 2 minutes).
 Jump height can be small, just enough so feet leave ground.
 For two-leg squat, full knee flexion at bottom position (Asian squat or malasana pose).
 For split squat, lean upper body forwards and make other adjustments to put more focus on glutes and hamstrings during ascent versus overemphasizing quadriceps.
 Knee of front leg should be in front of toes at bottom of split squat: the further in front, the better, both to strengthen knee and to improve ankle dorsiflexion under load.

 25 standard pushups on even days, 25 partial dive bomber pushups on odd days.
 Hands about shoulder width apart, thumbs in line with body (fingers pointing about 45° to sides) for neutral rotation of upper arm in shoulder joint, descend until chest lightly touches floor.
-(Full version of dive bomber pushup continues past point where chest touches floor.)
+(Full version of dive bomber pushup descnds from downward facing dog pose until chest touches floor, ascends into upward facing dog pose, descends until chest touches floor again, ascends back to downward facing dog.)

 100 steps (per leg) running in place, ideally in under 60 seconds.
-Strengthens hip flexor and ankle stabilizer muscles and Achilles tendon, develops good running form, cardio exercise, bone vibration exercise.
+Strengthens hip flexor and ankle stabilizer muscles and Achilles tendon, develops good running form, elevated heart rate exercise, possibly helps preserve leg and hip bone strength.
 Running in place can cause injury if done with bad form (twisted ankle, torn Achilles tendon or tendon insertion into heel bone), so start slow and then pick up pace.

 Side plank (vasisthasana), each side.
 Thumbs in line with body to keep upper arm in neutral rotation in shoulder joint.
 Keep body straight, pelvis pushed forwards, upper leg stacked on lower leg (or elevate upper leg if able to do so without hips sinking).
 Flex side glute and side/back core muscles to keep hip from sinking.